-In her email she said that it took her about a week to cultivate the courage to face reflecting on last year, and “already I have noticed a clear path toward engaging with a more fulfilling life.
-Thank you for the energy, time, and effort you put into designing this planner.”
+She revealed that it took her about a week to cultivate the courage to face reflecting on last year.
+She said, “Already I have noticed a clear path toward engaging with a more fulfilling life.
+Thank you for the energy, time, and effort you put into designing this planner.“

 It’s true.
 Sitting down and looking at the past and the future takes a lot of courage.

 Being a fully realized woman requires that we do so.
-Being fully realized means taking responsibility for our lives and choices.
-It means cultivating more agency.
-It is a practice and we need tools to support us.
+It means taking responsibility for our lives and choices; cultivating more agency.
+Self realization is a practice and we need tools to support us.
 In fact, that is precisely why I created the Life Design Planner.

 Of course I see the miracle of life-designing in my own self-documentation.
 Last year, the third year I used the planner, life shifted substantially.

-Less than halfway through that year, I traveled to a retreat I had been dreaming of for years and met lifelong friends, ended a relationship, moved, met the Love Of My Life, quit my job and committed to my business full time, traveled with Him to Bali…and more.
+Less than halfway through that year, I traveled to a retreat I had been dreaming of for years.
+There, I met lifelong friends.
+Later that year, I moved states, ended a relationship, promptly met the Love Of My Life, quit my job and committed to my business full time, traveled with Him to Bali…and more.